mvolkmann/blog/src/swift/SwiftUI.md

-To define an alert, apply the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/alert(_:ispresented:presenting:actions:message:)-29bp4", "alert" %} method to any view.
+To define an alert, apply the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/alert(_:ispresented:presenting:actions:message:)-29bp4", "alert" %} view modifier to any view.
 It is displayed when a given `Bool` binding is set to `true`.

 The buttons to display are described in the `actions` argument.